XsakesenseiX/tools-downloader/README.md

-Automatic Penetration Testing Tool Installer
+# Automatic Penetration Testing Tool Installer

 This Python script automates the installation of penetration testing tools on Debian-based Linux distributions.
 It provides a user-friendly interface that allows users to either install all the listed tools or choose specific ones for installation.

-Requirements
+## Requirements

-Python 3
+- Python 3
-Installation
+## Installation

 Clone the repository:
-Bash
+'''Bash

 git clone https://github.com/your-username/automatic-penetration-testing-tool-installer.git
+'''
 Navigate to the project directory:
-Bash
+'''Bash

 cd automatic-penetration-testing-tool-installer
-Install the required libraries:
-Bash

-pip install os
+'''
 Usage

 Run the script:
-Bash
+'''Bash

-python main.py
+python3 main.py
+'''
 The script will display a list of available tools and prompt you to choose an installation option:
+'''python
 1. Install specific tools (comma-separated)
 2. Install all tools
+'''
 Options

 Install specific tools (comma-separated):